-Lithgow is a great place to make a stopover on the journey West.
+Our property offers a homely alternative to the ubiquitous motel but see booking rule below please.
+And Lithgow is a great place to make a stopover on the journey West.
 Or on a Hinterland Road Trip.
 But why not stay a while and see what you could possibly have missed.....?

 Hermitage Flat is a heritage suburb on the western edge of Lithgow where quaint miners' cottages hug the hill.
-The property is 2 minute's drive from the Great Western Highway and 5 minute's level walk from the bus and train station, also Main Street shops and restaurants.
+The property is 2 minute's drive from the Great Western Highway and 12 minute's level walk from the bus and train station, Main Street shops and restaurants.
 The Showground is also a 10 minute walk away.

-Built in 1872 to house the meetings of the Directors of the now disappeared Hermitage Colliery across the road, the building was soon extended to provide overnight accommodation for them.
+Built in 1872 to house the meetings of the Directors of the now disappeared Hermitage Mine across the road, the building was soon extended to provide overnight accommodation for them.
 Now, over a century later, it offers the same hospitality once more to travellers and visitors.

 also has history in the ancient oaks and linden trees in the garden which surround the house on 3 sides.
 It has a backdrop of hills to one side and overlooks the Glanmire oval cricket and hockey pitches on the other.
-The garden is fenced, so perfect for pets if you want to bring along your furry friends by negotiation first please.

 We have ample off street parking for cars, 4X4, trailers even a campervan.
 Secure covered parking is also offered for classic cars, bicycles and motorbikes.

 Lithgow has a motto - 'surprisingly diverse' - which it is, I realise, as I write up this description.
 Not being on the well trodden tourist trail it surprises the visitor with the diversity of interest.
 Of course industrial heritage is its reason for being.
 Railway, mining, iron and brick works, pottery and small arms manufacture.
 Websites such as the Lithgow tourism site and visit NSW can give more details of the places to visit than I can list here.
 But I'll try some.
 Eskbank House, built 1842 is one of the first house museums in NSW.
 Furniture from that time, as well as modern art exhibitions are housed here.
 There is a walk to the Pillans Lake wildlife reserve from here.
 The Small Arms Museum is on the site of the factory where Australia's defence munitions were and still are to some extent manufactured.
 The State Rail and Mining Museum has a collection of railway rolling stock and artefacts, as well as organised trips in vintage carriages.
-Secret Creek wildllife sanctuary located up the next gully from Hermitage Flat, rescues endangered species, as well as being home to a pack of dingos belonging to the proprietor.
+Secret Creek wildlife sanctuary located up the next gully from Hermitage Flat, rescues endangered species, as well as being home to a pack of dingos belonging to the proprietor.
 Some mornings while dog walking, you can hear them demanding their breakfast This is a 2 minute drive or 15 minute walk away.
 Weekends you can get brunch or dinner there by reservation.
 Tours can be organised during the week.

 Overwhelmingly the countryside around Lithgow is the most diverse you can find in an area this size.